Opeth: Sorceress, Garden of the Titans and In Cauda Venenum (2016–2020)

+Lineup changes and The Last Will and Testament (2021–present)

-On 16 November 2021, it was announced that longtime drummer Martin Axenrot had left the band due to conflict of interests and will be replaced by Sami Karppinen for the North American tour.
-On 9 September 2022, it was announced Waltteri Väyrynen, formerly of Paradise Lost, as well as Alexi Laiho's project Bodom After Midnight, was the band's new drummer.
+On 16 November 2021, it was announced that longtime drummer Martin Axenrot had left the band due to conflict of interests and his refusal to get vaccinated against COVID-19, and was replaced by Sami Karppinen for the North American tour.
+On 9 September 2022, it was announced Waltteri Väyrynen (formerly of Paradise Lost and Alexi Laiho's project Bodom After Midnight) was the band's new drummer.

+On 1 August 2024, Opeth announced that their fourteenth studio album The Last Will and Testament would be released on 11 October, although the date was postponed to 22 November due to manufacturing delays.
+With the return of growl vocals after 16 years, last appearing on the album Watershed, the album received positive feedback from many fans and music critics.
+It was also the band's first fully conceptual record since Still Life in 1999.

 Musical style and influences

 As Opeth's primary songwriter and lyricist, vocalist/guitarist Mikael Åkerfeldt heads the direction of Opeth's sound.
 He was influenced at a young age by the 1970s progressive rock bands King Crimson, Yes, Genesis, Camel, P.F.M., Hawkwind, and Gracious, and by heavy metal bands such as Iron Maiden, Slayer, Death, Black Sabbath, Deep Purple, Celtic Frost, King Diamond, Morbid Angel, Voivod, and, most importantly, Judas Priest. Åkerfeldt considers Judas Priest's Sad Wings of Destiny (1976) the best metal album of all time, and notes that there was a time when he listened only to Judas Priest.
 While warming up before Opeth concerts, Åkerfeldt frequently sings "Here Come the Tears" from Judas Priest's third album Sin After Sin (1977). Åkerfeldt later discovered progressive rock and folk music, both of which had a profound impact on the sound of the band.
+Jazz fusion was also an influence for Opeth, with Mahavishnu Orchestra, Billy Cobham, Alphonse Mouzon and Herbie Hancock's Head Hunters singled out in particular.

 Opeth's distinct sound mixes death metal with progressive rock.
 Steve Huey of AllMusic refers to Opeth's "epic, progressive death metal style".
 Ryan Ogle of Blabbermouth described Opeth's sound as incorporating "the likes of folk, funk, blues, '70s rock, goth and a laundry list of other sonic oddities into their trademark progressive death style."
 In his review of Opeth's 2001 album Blackwater Park, AllMusic's Eduardo Rivadavia wrote, "Tracks start and finish in seemingly arbitrary fashion, usually traversing ample musical terrain, including acoustic guitar and solo piano passages, ambient soundscapes, stoner rock grooves, and Eastern-tinged melodies—any of which are subject to savage punctuations of death metal fury at any given moment." Åkerfeldt commented on the diversity of Opeth's music: